 In our fifth edition of Project Picks, (and first of the new decade!) we want to share with you some more of our favourites from creatives designing sports-focussed content.
-All of the projects featured in this celebratory post were published between October and December 2019.
-From retro motion designs of Brazilian football cards, to a high end football and travel publication, as well as a collaborative exhibition of cycling flags and memorabilia, these projects are some of the most innovative and exciting we've seen and felt inspired by in the last few months.
+All projects featured in this celebratory post were published between October and December 2019.
+From a new sports magazine taking a thoroughly progressive stance on the current and future state of women's sports, to a dynamic brand identity for a cycling shop in Detroit, these projects are some of the most innovative and exciting we've seen and felt inspired by in the last few months.
 In turn, we hope these picks will inspire you and have you itching to get back to your workspace to produce more creative work of your own!

 Women's Sport: The Future Issue by SLOWE